Secular religion: Origin of the theory

-Not all of these aspects are present in any one political religion; this is only a list of some common aspects.

 Suppression of religious beliefs

 Political religions sometimes compete with existing religions, and try, if possible, to replace or eradicate them.
 Loyalty to other entities, such as a church or a deity, are often viewed as interfering with loyalty to the political religion.
 The authority of religious leaders also presents a threat to the authority of the political religion.
 As a result, some or all religious sects may be suppressed or banned.
 An existing sect may be converted into a state religion, but dogma and personnel may be modified to suit the needs of the party or state.
-Where there is suppression of religious institutions and beliefs, this might be explicitly accompanied by atheistic doctrine as in state atheism.

 Juan Linz has posited the friendly form of separation of church and state as the counterpole of political religion but describes the hostile form of separation of church and state as moving toward political religion as found in totalitarianism.

 Absolute loyalty

 Loyalty to the state or political party and acceptance of the government/party ideology are paramount.
 Dissenters may be expelled, ostracized, discriminated against, imprisoned, "re-educated", or killed.
 Loyalty oaths or membership in a dominant (or sole) political party may be required for employment, obtaining government services, or simply as routine.
 Criticism of the government may be a serious crime.
 Enforcement can range from ostracism by one's neighbours to execution.
 In a political religion, you are either with the system or against it.